BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 - A *knowledge base* allows the storage and retrieval of ontologies, i.e. knowledge structures of all kinds.
 It is usually the core of an AI application.
 - *Query engine* and *reasoning engine (a.k.a. reasoner)* usually come with a knowledge base product.
 But since they can often be plugged in and replaced, I have added them as separate services.
 - Since AI applications are often implemented in a general-purpose programming language like Python, an Application Programmers' Interface (*API*) is needed to access to the knowledge base and its reasoners.
-- A *Knowledge Editor* allows editing of ontologies.
+- A *Knowledge Editor* allows editing ontologies.
 Ontologies may be imported / exported between knowledge editor (development time) and knowledge base (run-time).
 Standard formats like RDF may be used for importing / exporting.
 - *Knowledge resources* include off-the-shelf ontologies like, e.g., Wikidata, that may be used in an AI application.
 - *Data Integration / Semantic Enrichment* are services that allow integrating various knowledge resources or subsets thereof.
 For example, the Art Ontology described above is a custom subset of Wikidata.
 - *Integrated environments* are tool suites that bundle various development-time and run-time knowledge representation services.